lubianat/educational_games/README.md

 #### [Virus, the Beauty of the Beast](http://viruspatterns.com/)

 In a combination of video explanation and interactive play, this game is an wonderful introduction to the world of viral structural patterns.
+The playability is limited, but it is super eduucational.

 # Games by area